 I really like this way this Grapefruit Blossom Pot de Creme turned out…it’s super delicate, but that insane aroma that I am so bowled over by is definitely captured in this dessert.
 It’s almost as if you have to taste and breath it in at the same time to fully appreciate it.
 I added a little fresh grapefruit juice to the cream, but not too much because I didn’t want to overpower the fragrance of the blossoms.
 I think this would be wonderful for a Mother’s Day or Easter brunch, you can make it the day before and serve in pretty little glasses.
 Decorate with a few of the fresh petals and maybe a twist of grapefruit zest.

 - Put the cream and the blossoms into a heavy bottomed sauce pan and stir to combine.
-Heat on medium stirring occasionally, until the mixture just comes to a simmer.
-Turn off heat and let it cool to room temperature.
-Cover, put in the refrigerator, and leave overnight, making sure that the flowers are immersed in the cream.
+Cook over medium heat, stirring occasionally, until the mixture just comes to a simmer.
+Turn off heat and let mixture cool to room temperature.
+Cover, put in the refrigerator, and leave for at least 8 hours (I chill it overnight), making sure that the flowers are immersed in the cream.

 - Whisk the egg yolks and sugar together in a saucepan.
 Add the strained cream (1 1/2 cups) and the grapefruit juice.

-- Heat on medium, stirring constantly, until the mixture just comes to a slight simmer and thickens.
+- Cook over medium heat, stirring constantly, until the mixture just comes to a slight simmer and thickens.
 Don't boil.